papagorgio23/AISports_Chatbot/data/nlu.md

 - Do you bet on any games?
 - What sports do you bet on?
 - What different sports do you guys bet on?
+- I am interested in your platform.
+What does A.I.
+Sports really do?

 ## intent:nfl
 - Do you bet on [pro football](Sport)?